Immanuel424/90-days-of-Python-and-SQL-course-/4_Variables.md

 2 **Boolean** --> Booleans are **True or False type**,whenever we need to do decision making that time we use **Boolean data type**.

   ---> True  -  1bit     1

   ---> False -  1bit     0

-3 **String**--> String is one of the data type in python --> Anything which is enclosed with Single/Double coated, that we can call it as String
+3 **String**--> String is one of the data type in python --> Anything which is enclosed with Single/Double coated, that we can call it as String.
                 Example -- "Hello World"

                            "Immanuel",  "VN2 Data"

 **FOR UNDERSTANDING DATA TYPES WILL SEE ONE EXAMPLE**
 ```
  Example ---> Will take any Entity
                Entity Name - Employee
                Attributes -     Emp_name,      Emp_id,      Emp_Adress,       is_permanent
                State -         "Immanuel",      101,        "Vijayapura",         True
                DATA TYPE -       String,      Integer        String             Boolean
 ```
 ## Varible Assignment